First time leading a meeting?

 The topic and contents of the meeting should be applicable to every member.
 If someone’s attendance seems unnecessary, let them know why you think they should be included.

 Alright.
 You are sitting in the conference room waiting for everyone to show up.
 People file in and they are all ready to listen.

 Once they all get settled, the first thing you should do is present the goals and agenda you came up with before scheduling the meeting.
 Give everyone an idea of what you are going to cover.
+If you're remote and using a screen sharing tool, now's the time to pull up those slides and get the team involved.
 Conversations in meetings can sometimes get off topic, and opening with the goals and agenda will help keep people on track.

 As you make your way through the agenda, take notes on questions and comments that come up, especially ones that affect the overall goal of the meeting.
 These might be important to address in the summary you send after the meeting.